ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _The Richmond palladium._](https://chroniclingamerica.loc.gov/lccn/sn86058250/1875-09-08/ed-1/seq-1)

 #### 1875-09-08 &middot; Richmond, Ind.

 <table style="width: 100%;"><tr><td style="width: 50%">

+a bag, and count money after your
+own kind. ,
+Don&#x27;t go to law unless you have
+nothing to lose; lawyers&#x27; houses are
+built on fools&#x27; beads.
 .
 Don&#x27;t believe the man who talks
 the most; for mewing cats are very
 seldom good roousers.